EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * Practise Common Sense, please.
 * If your show involves any stunts, stage combat or other things likely to result in injuries, you must notify the Theatre Manager during your first week of rehearsals.
 * Record any accidents in the accident book, and report them to the Theatre Manager.
 The accident report/near miss book can be found in the Office
-* There is a First Aid kit behind the box office.
+* There is a First Aid kit behind the cafe.
 You must tell the Theatre Manager if you use any first aid supplies.
 Otherwise the box will not get restocked
 * Only people who have been trained how to do tasks should attempt to do them.
 This is especially true of anything potentially dangerous, eg. use of power tools, rigging, building flats, etc. If you are unsure of anything, speak to the Theatre, Set or Tech Managers.